 Short-range and mid-range transit planning efforts, as well as the Wake Transit Plan process were conducted by the MPO's transit providers Go Raleigh, Wolfline, and Go Triangle in prior fiscal years.
-These plans will be updated using an on-call consultant program this year to reflect changes incorporating the Wake Transit Plan and positive vote on the sales tax referendum.
-CAMPO staff will manage consultant contracts for various components of the Wake Transit Plan implementation studies.
 Data will continue to be collected to inform various transit planning efforts in the region, including the Comprehensive Metropolitan Transportation Plan, and local implementation planning efforts.
 This could include the evaluation of transit service performance, development of cross-town route(s), universities/college route(s) and urban service routes that extend beyond the boundaries of the general urban core.
 Transit operators will identify strengths and weaknesses of service by route in order to assess service barriers and future options.
 Information will be used to monitor service and meet FTA reporting requirements.